polaris-slo-cloud/polaris-slo-framework/testbeds/kubernetes/microk8s/base/README.md

 ## Install KubeCost

-Follow these steps (based on this [guide](https://www.kubecost.com/install.html)) to install [Kubecost](https://www.kubecost.com), which also installs Prometheus and Grafana:
+Follow these steps (based on this [guide](https://www.kubecost.com/install.html)) to install [Kubecost](https://www.kubecost.com), using the previously installed Prometheus and Grafana instances:

 1. Create a kubecost namespace:
     ```sh